chidolight7/alx-low_level_programming/README.md

-MY README FOR POINTERS AND ARRAYS
+MY README FOR alx-low_level_programming with C